HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 ## Introduction

-In this chapter, we work to understand the current state of Content Management System (CMS) ecosystems and the growing role they play in shaping users’ perception of how content can be experienced on the web.
+In this chapter, we work to understand the current state of Content Management System (CMS) ecosystems and the growing role they play in shaping users' perception of how content can be experienced on the web.
 Our goal is to explore the CMS landscape in general and the characteristics of web pages created by these systems.

 We believe that the CMS plays a key role in the success of our collective efforts to build a fast and resilient web.
 Understanding the current state, asking questions, and posing lines of inquiry for future work is our path to achieving this goal.

-As a team, we’ve approached this year’s data with curiosity, and we’ve combined that curiosity with personal expertise with several of the most popular CMSs.
+As a team, we've approached this year's data with curiosity, and we've combined that curiosity with personal expertise with several of the most popular CMSs.
 We recommend that you take the comparisons and our analysis in stride, considering the variability between CMSs, and the differing types of user content that are built on these platforms.

 ## What is a CMS?